Precise Asymptotics of Bagging Regularized M-estimators: Risk characterization and estimation

 Some remarks on \Cref{th:existence-uniqueness-sys:general_ensemble-M=infty} are in order.
-Among the four properties listed in \Cref{th:existence-uniqueness-sys:general_ensemble-M=infty}, the most interesting is the second property: the two maps ($F_\loss\circ F_\reg$, $F_\reg\circ F_\loss$) are strict contractions.
-Given this property, the third property (the uniqueness and existence of the solution) easily follows from the Banach fixed-point theorem.
+Among the properties listed in \Cref{th:existence-uniqueness-sys:general_ensemble-M=infty}, the most interesting is the second property: the two maps ($F_\loss\circ F_\reg$, $F_\reg\circ F_\loss$) are strict contractions if {$\min\{c, \tilde c\} < 1$}.
+Given this property, the third property (the uniqueness and existence of the solution) easily follows.
 We briefly explain this next.
 Indeed, if $(\etaHstar, \etaGstar)$ is a solution to \Cref{sys:general_ensemble-M=infty}, then $\etaHstar$ automatically satisfies the following 1-dimensional fixed-point equation: